National Statement by Sweden at the Security Council Briefing on UNMIK

-National Statement by Sweden, Ambassador Olof Skoog, at the Security Council briefing on UNMIK.
-Tuesday, 16 May 2017, New York.
+National Statement delivered by Ambassador Irina Schoulgin-Nyoni on behalf of Sweden at the United Nations Security Council briefing on UNMIK, Wednesday, 16 August, New York.

-I would like to begin by thanking our friend Zahir Tanin, the Special Representative of the Secretary-General, for his briefing today.
-I would also like to thank Minister Kuburović and Ambassador Çitaku for their statements to the Council.
+I would like to begin by thanking Special Representative Tanin for his comprehensive briefing today.
+I would also like to thank First Deputy Prime Minister and Minister of Foreign Affairs Dačić and Ambassador Çitaku for their statements to the Council.

-It is clear that the future of both Serbia and Kosovo lies within the European Union.
-For this reason too, normalisation of relations is essential.
-The European Union-facilitated Kosovo-Serbia Dialogue provides an important framework for finding pragmatic and mutually acceptable solutions to the concerns of both sides.
-It is an irreversible process that needs a strong commitment.
-We expect Pristina and Belgrade to engage constructively in the dialogue, and to implement their respective parts of the agreement.
-This includes, most notably, the dismantling of parallel structures in Serb majority areas and the establishment of the Association of Serb Municipalities.
-In addition, it is essential that the status issue does not hinder Kosovo's European perspective, or membership in international organizations.
+The peoples of Serbia and Kosovo are looking towards a future, together, within the European Union.
+To this end, the normalization of relations is key.
+Regional cooperation and good neighbourly relations are crucial for a stable, peaceful and prosperous Western Balkans.
+Pristina and Belgrade need to re-engage and revitalize the EU facilitated dialogue.
+Both parties must implement their respective parts of the agreement, most notably with respect to the dismantling of parallel structures in Serb majority areas and the establishment of the Association of Serb Municipalities.
+It is essential that the status issue does not hinder Kosovo on its European path or prevent its membership of international organizations.

 Within the framework of the normalization process women's participation is key – to foster sustainable and inclusive peace and stability.
 We note that the report of the Secretary-General describes that UN Women, together with the Kosovo Special Prosecution Office, organized an expert meeting on conflict related sexual violence.
 Sweden would welcome if the next report of the Secretary-General could include reporting on these matters, as well as gender-aggregated data.

 The UN and UNMIK have made invaluable contributions to bring us where we are today.
 Present challenges, however, must be dealt with within the framework of the EU integration process, including together with EULEX.